decentraland/old-documentation/_posts/getting-started/2018-01-01-installation-guide.md

 ## Update the SDK version of a scene

-By updating the CLI, the new scenes you create with it will use the latest version of the SDK.
-Projects that you created before you updated the CLI will keep using the original version of the SDK that they had when you created them.
-The only way to change this is to manually update the SDK version in the scene.
+If your CLI is up to date, the new projects you create with it will use the latest version of the SDK.

-> Note: To migrate from versions that are older than 5.0 to 5.0 or newer, you're going to have to create a new scene project and migrate content manually.

-To update the version of the Decentraland SDK:

-1. Open the file _package-lock.json_ in the scene folder.
-2. Look for the version of _decentraland-ecs being used and manually change it to the latest version of the SDK.
+The SDK version used by your existing projects doesn't change by updating the CLI.
+You need to manually update the SDK version in the projects.

-> Tip: If you're not sure what's the latest version, check the release notes.

 > Note: Checking the SDK version you have installed using `npm` won't tell you what version of the SDK is being used when previewing a specific scene.

-The only way to know what version they are using is by checking _package-lock.json_.
+To update the version of the Decentraland SDK used by a project:

+1. Open the file `package.json` in the project folder.
+2. In this file, look for the field `decentraland-ecs`:

+    * If the value is `latest`, keep it.
+    * If the version points to a number or a build that isn't the latest version of the SDK, change it to `latest`.
+    * If your project is a [static XML scene]({{ site.baseurl }}{% post_url /development-guide/2018-01-13-xml-static-scenes %}) then you won't find this field.
+Instead, set the field `decentraland-api` to `latest`.
+    * If your scene is written in TypeScript and you can't find the field `decentraland-ecs`, but do find the field `decentraland-api`, then your project is written with a deprecated version that's older than `5.0`.
+Create a new project with the CLI and [migrate the content manually](https://decentraland.org/blog/tutorials/sdk-migration) to it.

+3. Delete the file `package-lock.json` and the folder `node-modules` from the project.
+4. Run the scene preview with `dcl start`.
+All the dependencies should be automatically reinstalled, according to the versions listed in `package.json`.